Unleash/unleash-edge/server/README.md

 Unleash Edge adheres to Semantic Versioning (SemVer) on the API and CLI layers.
 If you're using Unleash Edge as a library in your projects, note that internal changes could affect your implementation, even in minor or patch versions.

 ## Debugging

+You can view the internal state of Edge at:

+- `http://<your-edge-url>/internal-backstage/tokens`: Displays the tokens known to Edge.
+- `http://<your-edge-url>/internal-backstage/features`: Shows the current state of features.

+Note: The `/internal-backstage/*` endpoints should not be publicly accessible.

 To enable verbose logging, adjust the `RUST_LOG` environment variable.
 For example, to see logs originating directly from Edge but not its dependencies, you can raise the default log level from `error` to `warning` and set Edge to `debug`, like this: